josuemontano/books-api/README.md

 ### Task queue

 The task queue is powered by [Huey](https://huey.readthedocs.io/en/latest/), backed by Redis.
-It will run a periodic task to calculate the value of Pi using Leibniz's series and will publish the result of each iteration to Redis.
-You can get these values in realtime subscribing to the `pi` [GraphQL subscription](https://www.apollographql.com/docs/react/data/subscriptions/) of this API.

 ```bash
 poetry run huey_consumer.py api.queue.huey
 ```

+There's a periodic task to calculate the value of Pi using the Gregory-Leibniz's series and will publish the result of each iteration to Redis.
+You can get these values in realtime subscribing to the `pi` [GraphQL subscription](https://www.apollographql.com/docs/react/data/subscriptions/) of this API.

 ### Client UI